Brian Robertson

 “Desert Brain” Galerie Droste, Paris, France

-"Way Out on The Inside" Soze Gallery, Los Angeles, CA
+"Way Out on The Inside" Soze Gallery, Los Angeles, CA2011

-“Lift & Carry" Downtown Aurora Visual Arts Center, Aurora, CO
+“Lift & Carry" Downtown Aurora Visual Arts Center, Aurora, CO2007

 “Otherworldly,” Future Gallery, Berlin, Germany

-“Grand opening group show,” Galerie Droste, Paris, France
+“Grand opening group show,” Galerie Droste, Paris, France2021

 N.A.D.A.
 Over The Influence, Miami Beach, Florida